The world's best value red light therapy panels

 We talked with our suppliers who confirmed that the Hero300 panel would produce the same irradiance while drawing:

-That's 65W of wasted electricity if we went for 5W bulbs instead of 3W bulbs - bad for the environment and for your energy bill!
+That's 182W of wasted electricity - over a third - if we went for 5W bulbs instead of 3W bulbs - bad for the environment and for your energy bill!

 But most red light therapy panel companies don't care - they think you won't understand this and will naively think the higher rated bulbs mean a superior product when in fact the opposite is true